polystat/c2eo/readme.md

 $ tar -xvf llvm-clang.tar.gz
 ```

-It is assumed that the `llvm-clang` is located in the `c2eo` dir.
+It is assumed that the `llvm-clang` dir is located in the `c2eo` dir.
 If your `llvm-clang` is in different place, set the path in that [line](https://github.com/polystat/c2eo/blob/3f687397f245658ee4ec14583b20fe114c873b15/project/src/transpiler/CMakeLists.txt#L7).

 Formally speaking, this is where the preparation can be completed.
 However, in order to fully work with the project, testing and executing the translated code, you need to study the [EO compiler project](https://github.com/objectionary/eo) and fulfill its necessary requirements.
 After that, it will be possible to proceed with further steps.